TMF, MATCH file and GNF:

-If a business was placed on the MATCH for high chargeback ratio, the processor needs to know that they are not going to get stuck with bills from the merchant’s former customers chargebacks.
+If a business was placed on the MATCH for a high chargeback ratio, the needs to know that they are not going to get stuck with bills from the ’s former customers’ chargebacks.

 Getting with the wrong service provider who does not understand your business is way more harmful than getting on the TMF or MATCH itself.

-Get your business a team who understands your vertical and supports throughout your business tenure.
+Get your business a team that understands your vertical and supports you throughout your business tenure.